albertojulian/mada-driver-assistant/README.md

 ### object-detector
 Contains the following python files:
-- `object_detection_loop.py`: implements the object detection and tracking loop; in "live" mode it captures the RGB and Depth images from the camera; otherwise, it takes them from recorded videos.
+- `object_detection_loop.py`: implements the object detection and tracking loop; in "live" mode it captures the RGB and Depth images from the camera; otherwise, it takes them from recorded videos (I use them to test indoor changes in the object detector).
+- `object_detector.py`: it implements the object detector and tracker; it also applies OCR to the speed limit signs bounding boxes.
 - `realsense_camera.py`: implements the RealSenseCamera class, which wraps all the RealSense camera code.
-- `recorded_video_manager.py`: implements the RecordedVideoManager, which manages offline recorded videos.
+- `recorded_video_manager.py`: implements the RecordedVideoManager, which manages offline recorded videos (I use them to test indoor changes in the object detector).
-- `object_detector.py`: it also applies character recognition (through PaddleOCR) to the speed limit signs bounding boxes.
 - `record_rgb_and_depth_videos.py`: records RGB and depth videos to test changes in the object detector indoor without having to use the camera outdoor.

 It also contains other files used by the python files: